DungLe2911/DungLe-Portfolio/README.md

+# Operating Procedures

-# Operating within the project
+# Running the Project Locally

-Running the project locally
+To run the project locally, execute the following command:

 ``` npm start ```